 The wellbeing and survival of badgers lie in the hands of the younger generation – the next carers of our countryside.

 Naturewatch Foundation is committed to bringing an end to badger baiting, sett digging, illegal lamping, killing and other acts of cruelty towards badgers involving the use of dogs.
-In 2017, almost 1300 wildlife crime incidents were recorded by NGOs, according to the second annual Wildlife Crime Report that was coordinated by Wildlife and Countryside Link, and Wales Environment Link.
-Incidents in relation to badgers accounted for 58% of this figure with sett interference and badger baiting being the most prevalent.
+In 2019, 598 reports of badger incidents were linked to crime and intelligence, according to the 2019 annual Wildlife Crime Report that was coordinated by Wildlife and Countryside Link, and Wales Environment Link.
 It is believed that this is just the tip of the iceberg as most wildlife crimes are not officially recorded through the Home Office crime recording system.
 Also, many wildlife crimes go unreported as they occur in the cover of the countryside.

 Andrew Swinburne, Naturewatch Foundation Animal Crime Manager, says: